aws-samples/aws-lambda-zombie-workshop/README.md

 6\.
 Your stack will take about 3 minutes to launch and you can track its progress in the "Events" tab.
 When it is done creating, the status will change to "CREATE_COMPLETE".

 7\.
 Click the "Outputs" tab in CloudFormation and click the link for "MyChatRoomURL".
 This should open your chat application in a new tab.
 Leave this tab open as you'll come back to it later.
+	Note - It will be helpful to leave open the CloudFormation Outputs tab as this information will be referenced

 Please continue to the next section for the required Cognito User Pools authentication setup.